Gaussian variational approximation for high-dimensional state space models: Methodology

-where $\mu_t$ is now a $p$-dimensional vector specifying the variational posterior mean for $X_t$ directly.
-We call parametrization (\ref{ldsm}) the low-dimensional state mean (LD-SM) parametrization, and parametrization (\ref{hdsm}) the high-dimensional state mean (HD-SM) parametrization.
-In both parametrizations, $B$ forms a basis for $X_t$, which is reweighted over time according to the latent weights (factors) $z_t$.
-The LD-SM parametrization provides information on how these basis functions are reweighted over time to form our approximate posterior mean, since $E(X_t)=B\mu_t$ and we infer both $B$ and $\mu_t$ in the variational optimization.
-Section \ref{sec:examples} illustrates this basis representation.
-In Appendix \ref{app:grad_expressions_lemmas}, we only outline the gradients and their derivation for the LD-SM parametrization.
-Derivations for the HD-SM parametrization follow those for the LD-SM case with straightforward minor adjustments.
+We call parameterization \eqref{ldsm} the low-dimensional state mean (LD-SM) parameterization, and parameterization \eqref{hdsm} the high-dimensional state mean (HD-SM) parameterization.
+In both parameterizations, $B$ forms a basis for $X_t$, which is reweighted over time according to the latent weights (factors) $z_t$.
+The LD-SM parameterization provides information on how these basis functions are reweighted over time to form the approximate posterior mean, since $E(X_t)=B\mu_t$ and we infer both $B$ and $\mu_t$ in the variational optimization.
+Section~\ref{sec:examples} illustrates this basis representation.
+Appendix \ref{app:grad_expressions_lemmas} outlines the gradients and their derivation for the LD-SM parameterization.
+Derivations for the HD-SM parameterization follow those for the LD-SM case with straightforward minor adjustments.

+Algorithm~\ref{Alg:variational_optimization_dynamic_factor_approximation} outlines the stochastic gradient ascent algorithm that maximizes \eqref{lbqr}.
+Lemmas~\ref{lem:standard_gradient} and \ref{lem:Roeder_gradient} in Appendix~\ref{app:grad_expressions_lemmas} obtain the gradients.
+Their expectations are estimated by one or more samples from $u$.
+We note that although automatic differentiation implementations have improved enormously in recent years, and there are some implementations of linear algebra operators supporting sparse precision matrices \citep{durrande19}, it is not straightforward to use automatic differentiation for the structured matrix manipulations necessary for efficient computation here which make use of a combination of sparse and low rank matrix computations.